shjdjjfi/zichen.github.io/README.md

 🔗 | Google Scholar | GitHub | CV (PDF)

 ---
+## Research Vision

+I have never viewed computer science as an end in itself.
+When I chose to study computer science, what fascinated me most was not alone, but a broader question: how can artificial intelligence reshape the way society works?
+This perspective has gradually shaped my research into two interconnected directions.

+(1) Improving the optimization, reliability, and security of AI models;

+(2) Exploring how AI can enable new economic mechanisms and forms of social organization.

+I hope to understand not only how to build better AI systems, but also how these systems can help us imagine and design better ways for society to operate.

+---

 ## 📰 News
 - 🎉 **Two** Papers accepted by **ACM SYSTOR 2026**.